cloudmesh-cmd3/user-management/README.rst

     The user roles are member, lead, alumni.
 When adding a user as a member or lead, the USERID should be available within the database.
 If not an error message would be displayed.
 An alumni need not be a valid user within the system.
-No no check will be done against the alumni role.
+No check will be done against the alumni role.
 When you add a user as a lead or a member, user will be appended to the existing list accordingly.

 To remove a member from a project::